CuUwrRobotics/practice-ros/README.md

 Look at the directory structure.
 This is important for how files will get moved around.
 Type `tree` from within the cloned repository.

-This is what it should look like, with some things ommitted:
+This is what it should look like, with some things omitted:

 ```*
 U:\PRACTICE-ROS